-The data output and data ready pin (DOUT/DRDY) is used with SCLK to read conversion and register data from the ADS1118.
+The data output and data ready pin (DOUT/DRDY) is used with SCLK to read conversion and register data from the ADS1018.
 Data on DOUT/DRDY are shifted out on the SCLK rising edge.
 DOUT/DRDY is also used to indicate that a conversion is complete and new data are available.
 This pin transitions low when new data are ready for retrieval.
-DOUT/DRDY is also able to trigger a microcontroller to start reading data from the ADS1118.
+DOUT/DRDY is also able to trigger a microcontroller to start reading data from the ADS1018.
 In continuous-conversion mode, DOUT/DRDY transitions high again 8 μs before the next data ready signal (DOUT/DRDY low) if no data are retrieved from the device.
-This transition is shown in Figure 38.
+This transition is shown in Figure 11.
 Complete the data transfer before DOUT/DRDY returns high.

-(1) CS may be held low.
-If CS is low, DOUT/DRDY asserts low indicating new data are available.
+(1) $\overline{\text{CS}}$ can be held low if the ADS1018 does not share the serial bus with another device.
+If $\overline{\text{CS}}$ is low, DOUT/DRDY asserts low indicating new data are available.

-Figure 38.
-DOUT/DRDY Behavior Without Data Retrieval in Continuous Conversion Mode
+Figure 11.
+DOUT/DRDY Behavior Without Data Retrieval in Continuous-Conversion Mode

 When CS is high, DOUT/DRDY is configured by default with a weak internal pullup resistor.
 This feature reduces the risk of DOUT/DRDY floating near midsupply and causing leakage current in the master device.
-To disable this pullup resistor and place the device into a high-impedance state, set the PULL_UP_EN bit to 0 in the Config Register.
+To disable this pullup resistor and place the device into a high-impedance state, set the PULL_UP_EN bit to 0 in the Config register.